magnomgp/magnomgp.github.io/_posts/2023-10-20-project-to-profit-managing-opportunities.md

 When a lead transforms into an opportunity, it **opens the door to capturing additional sales-related details throughout the sales process**, including competitor information and SWOT analysis.

-In the management of your opportunities, you have the option to assign probability percentages and prognosis ratings to each opportunity.
-This allows you to closely follow the likelihood that the opportunity will convert into a project quotation.
+In the management of your opportunities, you have the option to **assign probability percentages and prognosis ratings to each opportunity**.
+This allows you to closely follow the likelihood that the opportunity will **convert into a project quotation**.

-After **creating and submitting your project quotes**, stay up-to-date on whether you secured the opportunity and what factors influenced the decision.
+After creating and submitting your project quotes, stay up-to-date on whether you secured the opportunity and what factors influenced the decision.

 ![](/images/project-to-profit-managing-opportunities/opportunities.png)